 We analysis the spectrum of two sound and then mix together through incremental bandpass filter.

-ambience sound reach to the threshold morph the sound release the natural sound
+sound reach to the threshold morphing the sound release the natural sound

 However, the feedback is not satisfied One thing is the shiny lights are too attractive which didn't improve audience's auditory perception.
 Another thing is this method limits our installation into darkness.